Bedenham Primary School

 Children are supported in a variety of ways:

-• 1 to 1 adult support in the classroom
+• One to one adult support in the classroom

 • Adult support in small groups in the classroom

 • One to one adult led interventions

 • Small group interventions (eg ELSA friendship group or therapeutic story writing.

 • Extra visual supports and prompts to help with tasks.

 • Individual technology including lap tops, Alphasmarts, Ipads.

 Learning Support Assistants, LSAs, as a resource are allocated according to the direction on an EHCP for individual children.
 They are also allocated on a class basis depending on the needs of the children in the class.